AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/data-governance/data-governance.md

 ---
 # Attribution AI and Data Governance

-Generally speaking, any data governance-related settings in Customer AI are inherited from Adobe Experience Platform.
+Any data governance-related settings in Customer AI are inherited from Adobe Experience Platform.

 ## Data Governance {#governance}